 I worked two summers as a hostess on the busiest patio in Vancouver.
 It was awesome!
 I had the best tan of my life!
-I also busted my ass every day, working opens, closes, offering to stay when everyone else wanted to duck out early.
+I also busted my ass every day, working opens, and closes, offering to stay when everyone else wanted to duck out early.
 I picked up every shift I could, working more doubles than I could imagine.

 I always worked hard in my position, and that is the greatest break-in tip I can give you.
 Be prepared to start at the bottom, where they have room for you as long as it is front of the house (i.e., working with the guests).
 Then shine!
 Work harder than everyone else and show your stuff.
 Be the best you can be at the position you are in.
 Then after you pay your dues, ask for what you earned even if they don’t offer it to you.

 That fall, after the summer season ended, I moved into bartending.
 I spent the winter learning on the job.
 I learned different cocktails, practised mixing them, and tested every drink I made, making sure it was right before I sent it out.
 The biggest thing I learned was how to multi-task, how to be quicker, faster, more efficient for when I would need it…the summer.
 I learnt in the trenches by making things over and over and over again.
 I learnt by being thrown to the wolves.
 Sometimes I got it right, sometimes not.
 My first busy night taught me what it would really take.
 These are listed in no particular order of importance.

-- Know your drink recipes and basic cocktails inside and out, because when it’s busy there is no time to check.
+- Know your drink recipes and basic cocktails inside and out because when it’s busy, there is no time to check.
 That being said, carry a bartending guide in the beginning for emergencies.
-I had a small one with all the basic cocktails, shooters, ect.
-So when I really didn’t know, at least I had somewhere to go.
+I had a small one with all the basic cocktails, shooters, etc. So when I really didn’t know, at least I had somewhere to go.
 That little book saved my life many times in that first year.